Sinners (2025 film): Plot

 Smoke closes the joint early; as the patrons and Bo leave, the vampires turn them.
 Stack revives as a vampire, but flees after Annie repels him with pickled garlic juice.
-Annie realizes their assailants are vampires and tells the survivors how to deter and defeat them and that killing Remmick will not revert the other vampires to humans.
+Annie realizes their assailants are vampires and tells the survivors how to deter and kill them.
 Although Remmick and his vampires share a hive mind, their personalities remain intact.

-Still unable to enter the joint, Remmick tries to negotiate by inviting the survivors to join him, saying that vampirism offers immortality and freedom from persecution.
-He promises to leave in exchange for Sammie, whose musical skills he wants to use to summon the spirits of his lost community, also revealing that Hogwood heads the local Klan and plans to attack the joint at dawn.
-They refuse, and Remmick threatens to attack the Chows' daughter Lisa at their home.
+Still unable to enter the joint unless invited, Remmick threatens to go to the Chows' home and turn their daughter Lisa.
+He then promises to leave the others in exchange for Sammie, whose musical skills could summon the spirits of his lost community.
+He, Stack and Mary try to entice the survivors with the freedom of vampirism, revealing that Hogwood heads the local Klan and plans to attack the joint at dawn, but the survivors still refuse.

-Enraged, Grace invites the vampires into the joint, and a fight ensues.
-Grace, Annie, and Delta Slim are killed, while Mary escapes and Remmick turns Pearline.
-Smoke fights and defeats Stack and then assists Sammie in defeating the remaining vampires, who are all incinerated by the light of the sunrise.
+Grace, enraged and wanting to kill the vampires before they turn others, invites them into the joint, and a fight ensues.
+Grace, Bo, Annie, and Delta Slim are killed; Mary, devastated by Annie's death, flees, and Remmick turns Pearline.
+Smoke incapacitates Stack, then assists Sammie in incapacitating Remmick, who is incinerated along with the horde by the light of the sunrise.
 Smoke sends Sammie home before he kills Hogwood and his men, but is fatally shot.
 He reunites with Annie and their daughter after dying.
 Meanwhile, Sammie disregards his father's pleas to seek salvation and travels to Chicago.

-In 1992, an elderly Sammie, now a successful blues musician, is visited by an ageless Stack and Mary at his local blues club.
-Stack reveals that Smoke spared him at the joint on the condition that Sammie live in peace.
-After declining the couple's offer of immortality, Sammie performs for them.
-As they depart, Sammie admits that despite being haunted by that night, until the violence, it was the greatest day of his life.
+In 1992, Sammie, now a successful blues musician, is visited by an ageless Stack and Mary at his local blues club.
+Stack reveals that Smoke spared him after Stack promised to leave Sammie unharmed.
+Stack offers to turn Sammie and avoid his impending death, but Sammie declines, satisfied with his life.
+Sammie then performs a song for them, as they remained fans of his music over the years.
+As they depart, Sammie admits that despite still being haunted by that night, it was the greatest day of his life until the sun went down and the violence began.
 Stack wistfully agrees, since it was the last time he saw Smoke or the sun, and the only time they were all truly free.